-The Local Poverty Reduction Fund (LPRF) is a six-year initiative launched by the Ontario government in 2015 to support innovative, community-driven projects that measurably improve the lives of those most affected by poverty.
-It provides funding to community organizations and municipalities to support and evaluate their poverty reduction initiatives, create partnerships and build a body of evidence of programs that work for Ontarians living in poverty.
-By supporting projects in communities across the province, Ontario aims to harness innovative ideas from local, community-based approaches and establish new ways of tackling poverty, rooted in evidence.
+The Government of Ontario announced the Local Poverty Reduction Fund (the Fund) in April 2015.
+The Fund is a $50 million investment over six years to support innovative, local, community-driven solutions that measurably improve the lives of those most affected by poverty.
+The fund’s focus is on supporting and evaluating poverty reduction initiatives, creating partnerships and building a body of evidence of programs that work for Ontarians living in poverty.
+By supporting projects in communities across the province, the government of Ontario will harness innovative ideas – rooted in evidence – from local, community-based approaches and establish new ways of tackling poverty.

 The government has partnered with the Ontario Trillium Foundation (OTF) to administer the Local Poverty Reduction Fund.
 OTF’s primary role is to provide grantee engagement, and to issue, execute and oversee funding agreements with community organizations that are selected to receive funding.

 There are no Local Poverty Reduction Fund grant application deadlines available.
 The Local Poverty Reduction Fund is in monitoring phase.

 Already approved for a Local Poverty Reduction Fund (LPRF) grant?